 This web site is a key information resource for young people who self harm, their friends and families, and professionals working with them.

-YoungMinds is a national charity committed to improving the emotional wellbeing and mental health of all children and young people under 25.
+YoungMinds is a national charity committed to improving the emotional wellbeing and mental health of all children and young people under the age of 25.
 They offer advice, training, campaigning and various publications.